Updated April 19, 2023

-The only way to avoid their trap is to scan their contract and check if there’s a penalty clause hiding in there.
+The only way to avoid their trap is to scan their contract and check if a penalty clause is hiding there.

 4. Place your best foot forward

-With the first 3 steps in place, your efforts are sure to have paid off.
+With the first 3 steps in place, your efforts will surely have paid off.
 You’ve found recruiters for jobs you respect and want to work with, and you’re all set to begin a mutually rewarding partnership with them.